 Board and leadership roles

 Jane worked on secondment for 1 year at Action on Hearing Loss in Manchester as Head of the Access, Training and Consultancy team in their Social Enterprise directorate.
 She then chose to set up Getting Equal.
 She was invited to apply to become Chair of DaDaFest (Deaf and Disability Arts), a role she held for 4 years.
 She has also been a trustee for Disability Rights UK and Manchester Deaf Centre.
 From 2014–15 she had a part-time role as Executive Chair of Unlimited Potential, a Salford-based social enterprise.
-She is an Ambassador for the Association of Lipspeakers and for the WEA (Workers Educational Association).
+She is an Ambassador for the WEA (Workers Educational Association).